-Easy Semiya Upma Recipe Kerala Style – Simple Vermicelli Upma Recipe – Easy Vegetarian/Vegan Breakfast Recipe – Semiya/Vermicelli Upma Without Vegetables
+Easy Semiya Upma Recipe Kerala Style – How To Make Simple Vermicelli Upma Recipe Without Vegetables – Easy South Indian Breakfast Recipe Using Semiya/Vermicelli Noodles

 This semiya/vermicelli upma using roasted fine vermicelli noodles is also made using fresh coconut in Kerala style, and it is made without vegetables as I made this as an easy and quick semiya upma for breakfast.
 The semiya upma Kerala style recipe is very flexible and you can easily add sauteed vegetables to this dish if you wish, to make it more healthy.

 As I mentioned above, this easy and simple semiya upma recipe Kerala style is made using fine vermicelli noodles (semiya noodles which is made using durum wheat flour) and freshly grated coconut and few spices.
 If you don’t have freshly grated coconut you can use dry unsweetened shredded coconut.
 This semiya upma recipe is a quick and easy vegetarian breakfast recipe which is also healthy and it is a healthy vegan breakfast recipe as well.